radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ![image description](environments/environment-overview/images/environment-row.png)

-A quick start button is available to begin creating a new environment from the home screen.
-Each environment has it's own options menu (**...**) that allowing you to perform various operations on the selected environment.
+A quick start button labeled **New Environment** is available to begin creating a new environment from the home screen.
+Each environment has it's own **Options** menu (**...**) that allowing you to perform various operations on the selected environment.

 ![image description](environments/environment-overview/images/newenv-options.png)